fahadmaqsood/GSAC/README.md

 ~~~

-Othersiwe you can run the preprocessing and training separately.
+Otherwise you can run the preprocessing and training separately.
 ### Data Preprocessing
 For capturing SMPLX parameters from video frames, inside the docker environment we created above, please run our preprocessing using commands below （Note: for infant mode, gender is INFANT）:
 ~~~